Logiqx/wsw-results/docs/tech/usage.md

 ## Usage

+### Operating Systems

+Since this project uses [Docker](https://www.docker.com/) you can run it on a range of operating systems; Windows, Linux, Mac, etc.

+This document will provide details for users of Windows (Docker Desktop) and Linux (Docker CE).

-### Requirements
+### Windows Requirements

-#### Docker Desktop
+#### WSL 2

-To run Docker on a Windows machine you need [Docker Desktop](https://www.docker.com/products/docker-desktop) which is included in the free subscription plan [Docker Personal](https://www.docker.com/products/personal).

-When using Docker Desktop on Windows machine you should use the [WSL 2 backend](https://docs.docker.com/desktop/windows/wsl/).
+To run Docker Desktop on a Windows machine it is recommended that you use the [WSL 2 backend](https://docs.docker.com/desktop/windows/wsl/).

 Prerequisites:

-1. Install Windows 10, version 1903 or higher or Windows 11.
+1. Windows 10, version 1903 or higher or Windows 11.
 2. Enable WSL 2 feature on Windows.
 For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 3. Download and install the [Linux kernel update package](https://docs.microsoft.com/windows/wsl/wsl2-kernel).